Messerr/shopify_atc/README.md

 ##NOTE!
 - Some stores will not add directly to cart due to Shopify requiring a unique checkout token to verify the checkout is legit.
+- Currently not working: YZY Supply and Bdga